uBizzy/koseven/system/guide/ko7/cookies.md

 You should set the salt to a secure value.
 The example above is only for demonstrative purposes.

-Nothing stops you from using `$_COOKIE` like normal, but you can not mix using the Cookie class and the regular `$_COOKIE` global, because the hash that KO7 uses to sign cookies will not be present, and KO7 will delete the cookie.
+Nothing stops you from using `$_COOKIE` like normal, but you can not mix using the Cookie class and the regular `$_COOKIE` global, because the hash that Koseven uses to sign cookies will not be present, and Koseven will delete the cookie.

 ## Storing, Retrieving, and Deleting Data